FIWARE/tutorials.Accessing-Context/README.md

 ### Initializing the library

 We don't want to reinvent the wheel and spend time writing a unnecessary boilerplate code for HTTP access.
-Therefore we will use the existing `ngsi_v2`  NPM library.
+Therefore we will use the existing `ngsi_v2`  npm library.
 This needs to be included in the header of the file as shown.
 The `basePath` must also be set - this defines the location of the Orion Context Broker.

 ```javascript